 Lunch in Aberfoyle

 Next, you’ll stop for lunch in Aberfoyle, a village situated in the heart of the Trossachs.
-The options here are usually casual cafes and local eateries, perfect for a quick bite or a traditional Scottish meal.
+The options here are usually casual cafes and local eateries, great for a quick bite or a traditional Scottish meal.
 Many reviews mention enjoying the food, noting it as a good rest in the middle of an active day.

 More Great Tours NearbyCallander and Highland Cows